-Three research projects represented approximately 60% of the total fair value of IPR&D, and, combined, these projects had an expected cost to complete of less than \$10 million as of the acquisition date.
-All projects are in various stages of completion, but they are expected to begin producing a benefit to the Company by 2013.
-There are risks and uncertainties associated with the timely and successful completion of the projects included in IPR&D, and no assurances can be given that the underlying assumptions used to prepare the discounted cash flow analysis will not change or the timely completion of each project to commercial success will occur.
-Refer to Note 5 Goodwill and Intangible Assets for information regarding the Company's annual impairment review of these IPR&D assets.
+All acquired IPR&D projects are in various stages of completion.
+There are risks and uncertainties associated with the timely and successful completion of the projects included in IPR&D, and no assurances can be given that the underlying assumptions used to estimate the fair value of IPR&D will not change or the timely completion of each project to commercial success will occur.
+Refer to Note 5, "Goodwill and Intangible Assets," for information regarding the Company's annual impairment review of these IPR&D assets.

 The identified intangible assets of \$186.0 million are comprised of product rights and licenses that have a weighted average useful life of approximately eight years.
-The goodwill of \$207.4 million arising from the acquisition consists largely of the value of the employee workforce and the value of products to be developed in the future.
+The goodwill of \$207.4 million arising from the acquisition consisted largely of the value of the employee workforce and the value of products to be developed in the future.
 All of the goodwill was assigned to Mylan's Generics Segment.
 None of the goodwill recognized is expected to be deductible for income tax purposes.

-Acquisition costs of \$12.7 million were expensed during the year ended December 31, 2010.
+Acquisition costs of approximately \$13 million were expensed during the year ended December 31, 2010.

-Pro Forma financial results
+Pro Forma Financial Results